cancerberoSgx/ruby-object-model-article/ruby-object-model.md

 ### superclass

 Similarly than any `Object` instance knows its `class`, also any `Class` instance knows its `superclass`.
-When defining a new class, if non superclass is specified, new classes extend `Object`.
+When defining a new class, if no superclass is specified, new classes extend `Object`.

 Let's consider a small example code and represent the `class` and `superclass` relationships between instances and the standard Ruby classes in a diagram: